The Measurement of Residual Stress using Laboratory Based X-Ray Diffraction Instruments; the Positives, the Pitfalls and a Round Robin

 - Methods layer removal which do not introduce additional stresses

-There will be an instrument Manufacturer's forum and live demonstrations
+There was an instrument Manufacturer's forum and live demonstrations

-A programme of Round Robin XRD residual stress measurements will be discussed at the meeting.
+A programme of Round Robin XRD residual stress measurements was discussed at the meeting.

-The results from the recent EASI-STRESSers Round Robin will be described as well as a comparison with hole drilling techniques.
+The results from the recent EASI-STRESSers Round Robin were described as well as a comparison with hole drilling techniques.

-There will be an instrument manufacturer's forum, (hopefully!!!) with live demonstrations of portable residual stress diffractometers.
+There was an instrument manufacturer's forum with live demonstrations of portable residual stress diffractometers.

-We also intend to initiate a Round Robin to test the reproducibility XRD method with as wide a range of instruments and participants as possible.
+A Round Robin took place to test the reproducibility XRD method with a wide a range of instruments and participants.

 • Tony Fry, NPL, Teddington.